ojitha/ojitha.github.io/_posts/2025-06-06-Python_pynv2uvx.md

 typora-copy-images-to: ../assets/images/${filename}
 ---

-UVX is an excellent alternative to pyenv, though they serve slightly different purposes.
-I am using pyenv more than 10 years. is this time for the alternative?
+UV is an excellent alternative to Pyenv, though they serve slightly different purposes.
+I have been using pyenv for more than 10 years.
+Is this the time for the alternative?
+It is important to note that UV doesn't support Python 3.

 <!--more-->